-Approved by the Board of Trustees on November 6, 2013
+Adopted by the Board of Trustees November 16, 2017

 The Lyman Allyn Art Museum, founded in 1926, is a community-based museum.
 It attracts approximately 25,000 visitors annually and all New London residents enjoy free admission.
 The 32,000 square foot stone Neo-Classical building, designed by Charles A. Platt, is comprised of nine galleries, an auditorium, bookstore, research library, art studio, and conservation labs.
 LAAM is an independent non-profit organization with 501(c) 3 designation from the IRS and accreditation from the American Alliance of Museums.
 LAAM’s operating budget is prepared by Museum staff with the Board’s Finance Committee.
 The Museum’s operating budget is approved by the Board of Trustees and is monitored monthly by the Finance Manager and Board Treasurer.
 An eighteen to twenty-four member Board of Trustees provides governance.

-LAAM is the only museum in Southeastern Connecticut to offer a comprehensive collection of European art as well as American fine and decorative art: the permanent collection is comprised of over 10,000 objects.
+The Lyman Allyn is the only museum in southeastern Connecticut to offer a comprehensive collection of European art as well as American fine and decorative art: the permanent collection is comprised of over 18,000 objects.
 We serve people of all ages and from diverse backgrounds, but our emphasis is on serving the area schoolchildren.
 LAAM works closely with the New London public school system and fully subsidizes all field trips (transportation, admission, tours, and curriculum-based hands-on activities) for the New London public schools.
 In addition we offer partial subsidization for field trips to schools across Eastern Connecticut.

 There is ample evidence in the field of arts education to suggest the many benefits of housing a children’s education program within a museum.
 Major research initiatives from Harvard’s Project Zero state that learning in museum galleries boosts critical thinking skills as well as language arts capabilities.
 The program at the LAAM supports the learning that is taking place in the public schools by reinforcing curriculum themes, reading skills, and creative thinking.
 The inquiry-based method used in our galleries echoes and supports the teaching required to prepare students for various strands of the Connecticut Mastery Tests.
 Beyond the gains in testing, learning through the arts empowers students and is known to build confidence in learners and enhances cultural literacy.